 How does a public-private-partnerships in drug development work?

-At Orfenix we believe that Public-Private-Partnerships (PPPs) offer a powerful alternative for academic drug development.
 We involve academics as dedicated participants throughout all stages of medicine development.
-This way the risk of the development running aground can be reduced, while the researcher stays involved and together we work to the shared goal: an accessible product.
-The incorporation of socially responsible terms in novel PPPs helps to ensure that academic endeavours ultimately benefit patients and society.
+This way the risk of the development running aground can be reduced, while the researcher stays involved and together we work toward the shared goal: an accessible product.
+The incorporation of socially responsible terms in novel PPPs helps to ensure that academic endevours ultimately benefit patients and society.

 Let’s take a closer look at what PPPs are, how they work and why you should consider them when developing a novel medicine.

-What is a Public-Private Partnership in drug development?
+What Is a Public-Private Partnership in Drug Development?

 Why Consider a Public Private Partnership Instead of licensing or spinning out?